Skip to main content

 3. Turn your visual comparison ideas into some mathematical suggestions for identifying when the model and the data are closer together.

-Section 10.1 Residual Sum of Squares: An Introduction
+Section 10.1 Residual Sum of Squares: An Introductory Example

 Activity 10.2.